 - Indian rulers who aided the revolt did not envision any plan for the country after the British were defeated.

 - Majorly northern India was affected by this revolt.
 The three presidencies of Bengal, Bombay and Madras remained mostly unaffected.
-The Sikh soldiers also did not take part in the rebellion.

 List of Important Leaders associated with the revolt of 1857